 “Over the past six-and-a-half years, the SSBVC project has worked with small businesses and entrepreneurs to improve their performance, respond to market opportunities, and strengthen their relationships with small farmers.
 We have learned much during this time.
 Those learnings are now available for you from our team in Tanzania.
 These documents distill years of learning and showcase the fantastic work they have been doing to support growing businesses and small entrepreneurs revitalizing rural and peri-urban economies.”

-– Fiona MacKenzie, Sr. Project Manager, MEDA
+– Fiona MacKenzie, former Sr. Project Manager, MEDA

 Project quick facts:

 - Client experiences with business performance and drivers of success

 - Promoting and measuring women’s economic empowerment